 When combined with the Cebeci Test of Creativity (CTC), the Creativity Training activities become your solution for creativity development in the classroom.
 Schools are able to assess students’ creativity within the four creativity domains, and then direct students to the appropriate resources.

-Is Your School or Classroom 21st Century?
+Is your School 21st Century?

 |20th Century Learning